av4nth1ka/Natas-Over-the-wire-writeups/README.md

 ?>
 ```
 + This page check for session cookie ‘admin’ to see if you are admin or not.
 But we dont have an input field.
-+ THis page shows another page which was hosted on the same server.
++ THis page shows another page which was hosted on the same server.We can login to that page with the credentials we have for level 21.
 It is having an input field and looking at the source code it doesn't filters anything before copying the variables from $_REQUEST to $_SESSION.
 + Like last time,if we get the $_SESSION variable key to admin and its value to 1 we have won.
 + php code of the 2nd page:
 ```